raythree/slingshot-hello/README.md

 cd ../react-slingshot
 npm start -s
 ```
-Rename/edit the contents of the "src/hello" folder.
+Rename/edit the contents of the "src/hello" folder to fit your real app.